box/box-typescript-sdk-gen/docs/trashedWebLinks.md

 Permanently deletes a web link that is in the trash.
 This action cannot be undone.

-This operation is performed by calling function `deleteWebLinkTrash`.
+This operation is performed by calling function `deleteTrashedWebLinkById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/delete-web-links-id-trash/).